system-zero/system-zero/data/docs/la.md

   do { block } while (condition)

-- a `break` statement breaks out of a loop.
+# a `break` statement breaks out of a loop

-- a `continue` statement continues with the next iteration.
+# a `continue` statement continues with the next iteration

 # Constant types (those types can not be reassigned)

   const c = "constant"
   c = 1  # this should fail

-# Variables can not be redeclared at the current scope
+# variables can not be redeclared at the current scope

   var v = 1
   var v = 100 # this should fail

-# Assignment with a string literal (multibyte (UTF-8) strings are handled).
+# assignment with a string literal (multibyte (UTF-8) strings are handled)

   var str = "oh la la lala, it's the natural la" var mb  = "Είναι το φυσικό ΛΑ που φαίρνει η κάθε ύπαρξη"

-  - you can get the underlying byte by using an index and can be negative
+# you can get the underlying byte by using an index and can be negative

   str[-2]

   again: this has byte semantics, though there isn't a certainity if it is the right thing to do, as it might make also sense to return a character, but at least it is the well known C way

-# Variables can be reassigned if they are not declared as `const`.
+# variables can be reassigned if they are not declared as `const`

   str = "that everyone brings"

   in that case, the previous value should be freed automatically by the compiler

 # you can pass a string literal as an argument to a user defined function, or
-  to a C function.
+  to a C function

   call_fun ("with a string literal as an argument")